 “If you had told me when I was younger that one day I’d be Chief Constable, I wouldn’t have believed you.
 It was when I met a police officer who visited my school that I was inspired by his kindness, enthusiasm and professionalism.
 I went on to become a police cadet, aged 16, and later joined the service in 1984.
 That’s what World of Work is about, inspiring young people and showing them that working for the police service is a great career choice.

 "There’s far more to policing than being an officer, there are opportunities to suit a range of skills and abilities.
 I encourage those students looking for work experience to consider visiting Wiltshire Police for the chance to get a taste of all aspects of police work.
 The work in the police is exciting, challenging, rewarding, interesting and incredibly fulfilling, even if you later choose another career path the life skills and experience you will get will stand you in good stead for your future.
 I wish you well.”

 “I am delighted that Wiltshire Police will be opening its doors to Wiltshire and Swindon’s young people.
 I want young people to see that the police service needs to be made up of a wide range of people, each bringing ideas and perspectives that will shape the way it represents and serves communities.

 "Whether a person pursues education through university or they feel more suited to learning through doing a job, there are plenty of career opportunities within the police.
 Each police employee makes a valuable contribution to the community, whether on the streets in a uniform, in a workshop in overalls or at a desk in an office.
 It’s an incredibly worthwhile career choice and I’d urge young people to take this opportunity to learn more about it.”

 - Police and Crime Commissioner for Wiltshire and Swindon Angus Macpherson

-Applications for World of Work week have now closed.
+Applications for World of Work week are now open.